The 10 Best Rotisseries

 video play icon

 This wiki has been updated 38 times since it was first published in December of 2015.
 Spit-grilled grub isn’t just for kebab restaurants and professional chefs.
 You, too, can get your cooking juices flowing at home with one of these rotisseries.
 Many are multifeatured, including convection, frying, and toaster settings, but all are designed to do at least one thing: whet your carnivorous appetite with crisp, juicy, and succulent meat.
 They're easier to clean than you'd think, too.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Cuisinart Convection Toaster